RienBoy/connect4/README.md

 This is a personal implementation of the connect 4 game.
 This is made in Python3 and played in the terminal.

-## TODO
- - Fix difficulty of Bot, does the algorithm work?
- - Give name to Bot
- - Add cmd line options to decide whether to play locally or with Bot on set difficulty
- - Give players ability to give themselves a name through cmd line options

 ## Installing / Getting started

 To run this you'll need [Python3](www.python.org) installed and the dependencies in `requirements.txt`.